tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 The night was quiet, but not exactly silent.

 There was the soft tapping of my sneakers against the road, the on-and-off whispering of the wind, and a third noise I couldn’t quite identify.
-A distant, almost imperceptibly faint thrumming in the distance.
-Like the hovering propeller beats of a drone.
+A distant, almost imperceptibly faint thrumming was radiating from somewhere within the forest.
+A sound like the hovering propeller beats of a traveling drone.

 *Whatever it is,* I thought, *I’m getting closer to it, because it’s getting louder.*